 - Dressing container: This is for storing the dressing.
 I use a mason jar.

 I've even used it as a dipping sauce for chicken nuggets and my Italian chicken cutlets.
+If you're like me, you might just want to lick the spoon.

 Dairy-based salad dressings will last in the refrigerator for up to one week.
 Using freshly opened sour cream and buttermilk will help it last as long as possible.

-Store in an air-tight container.
+Store in an airtight container.
 I use a 16-ounce wide-mouth mason jar.

 📖 Recipe